theyo-tester/docker-ie8/README.md

    - The GUI can be accessed through a VNC viewer (Port 5900) or through the browser (Port 5800 if you did not change it).

 5. **Installation:**
    - Follow all installation steps shown in the UI.
 Sometimes it takes longer for a pop-up to appear, just wait, it will eventually pop up.
+To make sure that you are not stuck, see if newer entries appear in the console.
+   - If you don't see any new line printed for multiple minutes, cancel (CTRL-C) and start the container again, or start from scratch (see point 7).

 6. **Use:**
    - Every time you start the container, you will first see the installer.
 Close it and IE8 will start.

 7. **Troubleshoot:**
    - If your container fails to start IE8, you can start from scratch with a fresh wine environment by deleting the .wine folder inside the config/ folder.
+   - I is not be enough to remove only the container and start with a new one, because the new wine instance will start with the previous .wine folder.

 ## ToDo
 - Remove unneeded features (f.i. winetricks packages that I added in the process of making this image work as expected)
 - Move some installation steps into the building phase.
 - A lot of bug fixes needed.
 - Test the stability
 - Update IE8 to the latest official Version (2017)
+- Avoid logging into a file to infnite.

 ## Disclaimer